CarsonScott/Automated-Logical-Systems/README.md

 # Automated Logical Systems

-The following is a description for a multi-agent system of distributed constraint satisfaction.
+The following is a description of a multi-agent system for distributed constraint satisfaction.
 Agents send and receive messages between one another, executing them recursively in order to change and update their knowledge of the environment.
-Agents collectively act as a distributed knowledge system, developing and progressing by way of tasks that are delegated through message-passing.
+Agents collectively act as a distributed knowledge system, developing and progressing by way of delegating tasks through messages.

 ## 1. Objects and Storage